 - ■ Emotional: Free play is child-centered, which can help build independence and confidence.
 As children play with their own rules, they learn the consequences of different choices, how to problem solve, and even how to deal with disappointment, which helps them grow emotionally.
 A child who invents a new game on the slide, and then proceeds to lose, learns to handle the disappointment and how to better adopt new rules in order to to set themselves up for success.
 Kids who play without adults telling them what to do also get to explore what kinds of play they do and don’t enjoy.

 - ■ Physical: Kids who are allowed to free play enjoy stretching their legs and experimenting with movement, whether that means trying new moves on climbers or heading down a new slide.
-When kids are free to try on their own, they may learn to test out their boundaries.
+When kids are free to try on their own, they may learn to test out their boundaries on fitness playground equipment.

 - ■ Social: Free play can be excellent for social skill development, since kids who play without adult interaction and interference must negotiate among themselves.
 Kids learn how to convince others to try things their way and learn to resolve differences of opinion and debates about what’s “fair” in a game on their own.